-The Japanese Pharmacopoeia (7th revision) designates Karl Fischer methodology as the general testing method for 28 pharmaceutical products.
-In addition to volumetric titration, the coulometric titration and moisture-vaporization methods have also been specified.
+The Japanese Pharmacopoeia designates Karl Fischer methodology as the general testing method for various pharmaceutical products.
+In addition to volumetric titration, the coulometric titration and moisturevaporization methods have also been specified.
 Normally, samples are placed in a general-use dehydrated solvent and stirred for a period before titration.
 Alternatively, surplus Karl Fischer reagent may be added to the solution, which is then stirred for a period and reverse titrated with standard water-methanol.
 Depending on the solubility of the sample, a sugar-type or oil-type dehydrated solvent should be used.